riadath/obsidian_notes/database/keep_typing/I type.md

 Attributes that measure some value i.e. number of sales, item quantity

 ### Dimension Attribute
 All the other attributes that define the dimensions on which measure attributes are viewed.
-For example in  a sales relationship, item_name,color,size etc.
+For example in  a sales relationship, item_name, color, size etc.

+### Concept Hierarchy
+A hierarchically organized collection of different levels of detail for an attribute (or concept) is called a concept hierarchy.

+## <u>Cube and Rollup</u>